playfulCloud/Dream-tracker/README.md

    - Ensure your code passes all the tests and checks.
    - Submit a pull request targeting the main branch for review.

-Your contributions will be thoroughly reviewed and merged upon approval.
+Your contributions will be thoroughly reviewed and merged upon approval.!